aramxc/WeatherPWA/README.md

 I'm starting with a very simple weather application here and with time I hope to add other features as I learn new skills.
 Ideally I'll make use of relational databases to demonstrate a basic understanding of data manipulation in a web based application!

-Another concept I want to get confortable with is PWA's (Progressive Web Application's).
-In this project, I learned about service workers - code that allows an application run even if the user is not connected to the internet.
+Another concept I want to get comfortable with is PWA's (Progressive Web Application's).
+In this project, I learned about service workers - code that allows an application to load stored data if the user is not connected to the internet.

+## Cloud Based Hosting with Heroku

+I also wanted to learn more about Heroku.
+Heroku is a cloud based platform that allows developers to build, run, and operate applications remotely.

 ## Future Implementation Ideas